-4.8 Creating Initial Administrator User(s)
+4.9 Creating Initial Administrator User(s)

 When Monetra initializes its database for the first time, it creates a default user of MADMIN with a password of password.
 This default password is marked as expired when created and can only be used to change the password; all other operations are prohibited and enforced.
-It is recommended to change this initial password to a long random number of characters, with a length of at least 20.
-The generated password will not be used after initial configuration is complete.